 The Difference Between Fiscal and Monetary Policy

-The primary tool central banks use to set monetary policy short-term interest rates.
-In the United States, this is referred to as the federal funds rate, or “fed funds” for short.
+The primary tool central banks use to enact monetary policy is short-term interest rates.
+In the United States, this is referred to as the federal funds rate or fed funds for short.
 By raising interest rates, a central bank can increase the cost of loans and thereby slow the pace of economic activity, which should—in theory—help contain inflation pressures.

-Traditionally, central banks haven’t sought to control long-term rates, but the unique circumstances that followed the 2008 financial crisis prompted the Fed to engage in policies known as quantitative easing (QE) and Operation Twist.
+Traditionally, central banks haven’t tried to control long-term rates, but the unique circumstances that followed the 2008 financial crisis prompted the Fed to engage in monetary policies known as quantitative easing (QE) and Operation Twist.
 With rates already at zero, the Fed was forced to take this route in order to suppress longer-term rates and help the economy recover from its post-crisis recession.

 Fiscal policy refers to the actions of a government—not a central bank—as related to taxation and spending.
-The debate about the impact of fiscal policy on the economy has been raging for over a century, but in general it’s believed that higher government spending helps stimulate the economy, while lower spending acts a drag.
+The debate about the impact of fiscal policy on the economy has been raging for over a century, but in general, it’s believed that higher government spending helps stimulate the economy, while lower spending acts a drag.
 At the same time, higher taxes are thought to limit economic growth, whereas lower taxes help stimulate it.
 Again, this is a matter of debate and opinions often vary based on an individual’s location on the political spectrum.

 This activity puts people to work, and they, in turn, spend money on goods and services, which helps put more people to work, and so on.
-This type of policy is referred to as “expansionary.”
-Conversely, the decision to reduce government spending is “contractionary.”
+This is referred to as an expansionary fiscal policy.
+Conversely, the decision to reduce government spending is contractionary.

 Between monetary and fiscal policy, the former is generally viewed as having the largest impact on the economy, while fiscal policy is seen as being the less efficient way to influence growth trends.

-How Monetary and Fiscal Policy Interact to Affect the Economy
+Monetary and Fiscal Policy Interact to Affect the Economy

 An important aspect of monetary and fiscal policies is that neither occurs in a vacuum.
 Instead, the two work together to influence economic conditions.
 In terms of monetary policy, central banks such as the Fed need to assess how fiscal policy will affect the economy so they can adjust their approach accordingly.

 In Europe, for instance, the fallout from the region’s debt crisis required governments to engage in fiscal belt-tightening, which in turn contributed to the highly stimulative policies of the European Central Bank.
-Similarly, the U.S. Federal Reserve cited concerns about reduced government spending as one of the reasons it chose to continue its quantitative easing policy through the fourth quarter of 2013, even as many investors expected it would begin to “taper” the extent of QE.
+Similarly, the U.S. Federal Reserve cited concerns about reduced government spending as one of the reasons it chose to continue its quantitative easing policy through the fourth quarter of 2013, even as many investors expected it would begin to taper the extent of QE.

-How Government Policy Impacts Your Investments
+Government Policy Can Impact Your Investments

 The ideal investment strategy involves a hands-off approach in which decisions are based on an investor’s time horizon and risk tolerance.
 Having said that, it pays to be aware of trends in both fiscal and monetary policy given the increasing influence of both factors in financial-market performance.

 It pays to keep an eye on the headlines in order to have a full understanding of why your investments are performing as they are.
-For a look at the issues affecting the bond market, see my special section, Issues in the News.
+For a look at the issues affecting the bond market, see the special section, Issues in the News.